AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 ## Acknowledgements
 A special thanks to
-* anyone from OpenJDK who contributed to this topic
+* Anyone from OpenJDK who contributed to this topic
-  * especially to [Joe Darcy](https://github.com/jddarcy) who did most of the implementations (as far as I could tell)
+  * Especially to [Joe Darcy](https://github.com/jddarcy) who did most of the implementations (as far as I could tell)
 * [XDEV Software](https://xdev.software) which made it possible to write this post